NCS Group

-NCS Group (also known as NCS Pte Ltd or "NCS", previously known as National Computer Systems) is a multinational information technology company headquartered in Singapore.
-Founded in 1981 as an agency of the Singapore government, it was privatised in 1996 and subsequently become part of the Singtel group in 1997.
-NCS has over 12,000 staff located in more than 20 cities across Asia Pacific.
+NCS Pte.
+Ltd. (also known as NCS Group, previously known as National Computer Systems) is a multinational information technology company headquartered in Singapore.
+Founded in 1981 as an agency of the Singapore government, it was privatised in 1996 and subsequently became part of the Singtel group in 1997.
+NCS has over 13,000 staff located in more than 20 cities across Asia Pacific in 2024.

 History

 NCS was founded in 1981 when the Government of Singapore embarked upon initiatives to harness information technology (IT) for both the public and private sectors.

 It was restructured as a commercial entity in 1996 and a year later, became a wholly owned subsidiary of SingTel Group.
 NCS adopted its current name on 1 November 2003.

+In 2002, SingTel Aeradio merged with NCS, retaining much of its identity as NCS Communications Engineering (NCS Comms Engg).
 SingTel Aeradio was a communication engineering services provider in airport consultancy, facility management services, engineering and radio communications, C4ISR*, intelligent building, smart security services, transportation services, IT infrastructure system, IT Security training and certification, telecommunication and multimedia.

-In 2002, SingTel Aeradio merged with NCS, retaining much of its identity as NCS Communications Engineering (NCS Comms Engg).

 In 2008, NCS bought 60% of local rival IT company, Singapore Computer Systems, shares, triggering a buyout of the company.

-In 2020, NCS acquires digital services 2359 Media.
+In 2020, NCS acquired digital consultancy 2359 Media.

 Management

-In 2005, Chong Yoke Sin became the Chief Executive Officer (CEO).
+In 2005, Chong Yoke Sin became the chief executive officer (CEO).
 She resigned in 2007 for personal reasons and Lim Eng took over as the CEO.

 Lim retired in 2010 and Chief Operating Officer Chia Wee Boon took over as CEO.

 On 1 August 2019, the Singtel Group appointed Ng Kuo Pin as the new chief executive officer of NCS after Chia stepped down.

 Products and services

-The company offers several services including consultancy, development, integration, infrastructure management, and BPO to customers from the public, education, financial services, insurance, healthcare, life sciences, logistics, telecommunications, utilities and transportation sectors.
+The company’s business operations are organized as follows: